SolidLabResearch/WhatsInAPod/content/5_conclusion.md

 can lead to better solutions to the problems faced by the ecosystem today.

 <br>
-What's in a pod? *It's in the eye of the beholder*, not in the constraints of an interface.
+What's in a pod? *It's in the eye of the beholder*, not in the constraints of the interface.